-No other use shall be made of such recordings.
+No other use shall be made of such promotional recordings.

-The Association and the Musicians shall receive appropriate recognition in the same manner as accorded to any other association, union or artistic personal credited on any utilization of this recording.
+The Association and the Musicians shall receive appropriate recognition in the same manner as accorded to any other association, union or artistic personal credited on any utilization of recordings made in accordance with this Paragraph 29.4.